ljvmiranda921/pfn-rl-practice/README.md

 **Disclaimer:** I am **not** connected in any way with Preferred Networks nor an intern in their company.
 So please don't take my *unchecked* solutions as the official answer in their problem set.
+I just wanted to have some beginner experience with reinforcement learning and I found their problem set really helpful!

 ## Dependencies